HtooNaungWint/MMTour/readme.md

 - "email": "gaigai@gmailtest.com", password: "12345678"
 - "email": "wagahwar@gmailtest.com", password: "12345678"

-or you can just sing in with your email account if you do you will even receive a welcome message from mmtour
+or you can just sign in with your email account
+•if you do you will even receive a welcome message from mmtour

 Thank you for your time

 Htoo Naung Wint
+htoonaungwintmm@gmail.com